-- The applicant holds nearly 66% of the capital of Biret International SA ('Biret International'), a company which was incorporated on 26 July 1990 and recorded in the register of companies of the Tribunal de commerce (Commercial Court) de Paris (France) on 9 August 1990; the objects of that company as set out in its articles of association are to trade in various agri-foodstuffs, in particular meat. - By judgment of 7 December 1995, the Tribunal de commerce de Paris opened judicial liquidation proceedings in respect of the applicant and provisionally set the date for cessation of payments at 28 February 1995.
+- The applicant company was incorporated on 26 July 1990 and recorded in the register of companies of the Tribunal de commerce (Commercial Court) de Paris (France) on 9 August 1990; its objects as set out in its articles of association are to trade in various agri-foodstuffs, in particular meat. - By judgment of 7 December 1995, the Tribunal de commerce de Paris opened judicial liquidation proceedings in respect of the applicant and provisionally set the date for cessation of payments at 28 February 1995. - By application lodged at the Registry of the Court of First Instance on 28 June 2000, the applicant brought this action, in which it claims that the Court should: - establish that the European Community is liable in respect of its being placed in judicial liquidation;

-- By application lodged at the Registry of the Court of First Instance on 28 June 2000 Biret International brought an action, registered as Case T-174/00, in which it seeks a ruling that the European Community was liable in respect of its being placed in judicial liquidation, and that the Council be ordered to pay FRF 87 006 000, corresponding in part to the total amount of its liabilities and in part to an alleged loss of earnings for the years 1996 to 2000. - By application lodged at the Registry of the Court of First Instance on 10 August 2000, the applicant brought this action, in which it claims that the Court should: - establish that the European Community was liable in respect of Biret International being placed in judicial liquidation; - order the defendant to pay it compensation in the sum of FRF 70 630 085; - order the defendant to pay the costs. - Without formally raising an objection as to admissibility under Article 114(1) of the Rules of Procedure of the Court of First Instance, the Council submits in its defence that the Court should: - declare the action inadmissible, and in the alternative manifestly unfounded, if appropriate by reasoned order;
+- order the defendant to pay it compensation in the sum of FRF 87 006 000;

+- order the defendant to pay the costs.

+- Without formally raising an objection as to admissibility under Article 114(1) of the Rules of Procedure of the Court of First Instance, the Council submits in its defence that the Court should: - declare the action inadmissible, and in the alternative manifestly unfounded, if appropriate by reasoned order;

-- order the applicant to pay the costs. - The Commission, having been given leave to intervene by order of the President of the First Chamber of the Court of First Instance of 15 January 2001, submits that the defendant's claims should be granted. - Upon hearing the report of the Judge-Rapporteur, the Court of First Instance (First Chamber) decided to open the oral procedure. - The parties presented oral argument and their replies to the questions from the Court at the hearing on 7 November 2001.
+- order the applicant to pay the costs.

+- The Commission, having been given leave to intervene by order of the President of the First Chamber of the Court of First Instance of 15 January 2001, submits that the defendant's claims should be granted. - Upon hearing the report of the Judge-Rapporteur, the Court of First Instance (First Chamber) decided to open the oral procedure and, by way of measures of organisation of procedure, requested the applicant to reply to some written questions.
+The applicant did so within the time-limit allowed.

+The parties presented oral argument and their replies to the questions from the Court at the hearing on 7 November 2001.